SWIFTSIM/emulator/docs/source/emulator_analysis/index.rst

 .. image:: parameter_sweep.png

-`mock_sweep` returns the values and parameter of the sweep as `ModelValues` `and ModelParameters` containers, that can easily be parsed.
+`mock_sweep` returns the values and parameter of the sweep as `ModelValues` and `ModelParameters` containers, that are easy to parse.

 Model Parameters Features
 -------------------------